corbindavenport/nexus-tools/README.md

 ```

 Once Nexus Tools is finished, you can run `adb`, `fastboot`, and other commands straight from the terminal.
 To update, just run the installer again.

-__Note for Linux users:__ Nexus Tools should work on all Linux distros that use Bash shell.
-Only x86/x86_64 platforms are supported.
-Nexus Tools can optionally install [a UDEV list](https://github.com/M0Rf30/android-udev-rules), which should resolve any potential USB connectivity problems.

 [XDA thread for Nexus Tools](http://forum.xda-developers.com/general/general/tool-nexus-tools-2-8-featured-xda-t3258661)